 Maybe a piece of merchandise fell behind a display case and into the field of the security pedestal, it would cause a non-directional alarm.
-However, you could see an increased number of incoming alarms if your neighboring store does not deactivate their tags properly, and customers continue their shopping in your store.
+However, you could see an increased number of incoming alarms if your neighbouring store does not deactivate its tags properly, and customers continue their shopping in your store.

 Not knowing the causes of the alarms prevents you from fixing the underlying problem and will result in too many alarms — which in turn will scare away shoppers.